nrm33n/HermesBot/README.md

 `rasa run actions` and `rasa shell`on separate terminals.

 ## Testing
-In tests (`rasa test`), it's able to identify commands pretty well:
+In tests, it can identify commands pretty well.
+Check out the confusion matrix with `rasa test`.
+The failed tests and other info is in the results folder.

 ## Visualization
 Take a look at the flow of a conversation: